Guanches: Prehistory

-Strictly speaking, the Guanches were the indigenous peoples of Tenerife.
-The population seems to have lived in relative isolation up to the time of the Castilian conquest, around the 14th century (though Genoese, Portuguese, and Castilians may have visited there from the second half of the 8th century onwards).
-The name came to be applied to the indigenous populations of all the seven Canary Islands, those of Tenerife being the most important or powerful.
+Historically, the Guanche were the first peoples of Tenerife.
+Their population seems to have lived in relative obscurity and isolation up until the time of Castilian conquest (ca. the 14th century); Genoese, Portuguese, and Castilian ships may have visited the archipelago earlier for trade purposes, from the second half of the 8th century onward.
+The Spanish gradually applied the term "Guanche" to the indigenous populations of all seven Canary Islands, with those living on Tenerife being the most important or powerful.

-What remains of their language, Guanche – a few expressions, vocabulary words and the proper names of ancient chieftains still borne by certain families – exhibits positive similarities with the Berber languages.
+What remains of their language, Guanche—a few expressions, vocabulary words and the proper names of ancient chieftains, still borne by certain families—exhibits positive similarities with the Berber languages.
 The first reliable account of the Guanche language was provided by the Genoese explorer Nicoloso da Recco in 1341, with a translation of numbers used by the islanders.

-According to European chroniclers, the Guanches did not possess a system of writing at the time of conquest; the writing system may have fallen into disuse or aspects of it were simply overlooked by the colonizers.
-Inscriptions, glyphs and rock paintings and carvings are quite abundant throughout the islands.
-Petroglyphs attributed to various Mediterranean civilizations have been found on some of the islands.
-In 1752, Domingo Vandewalle, a military governor of Las Palmas, attempted to investigate them, and Aquilino Padron, a priest at Las Palmas, catalogued inscriptions at El Julan, La Candía and La Caleta on El Hierro.
-In 1878 Dr. René Verneau discovered rock carvings in the ravines of Las Balos that resemble Libyan or Numidian writing dating from the time of Roman occupation or earlier.
+According to European chroniclers, the Guanche did not possess a system of writing at the time of conquest; their potential writing system may have fallen into disuse, or aspects of it were simply overlooked by the colonists.
+Inscriptions, glyphs, rock paintings and carvings are all quite abundant throughout the archipelago.
+Petroglyphs attributed to other Mediterranean civilizations have also been found on some of the islands.
+In 1752, Domingo Vandewalle, a military governor of Las Palmas, ventured to investigate the petroglyphs.
+Aquilino Padron, a priest at Las Palmas, catalogued inscriptions at El Julan, La Candía and La Caleta, all on El Hierro.
+In 1878, Dr. René Verneau discovered rock carvings in the ravines of Las Balos that resembled Libyan or Numidian script, dating from the time of Roman occupation or earlier.
 In other locations, Libyco-Berber script has been identified.